MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/database-backups.md

 -   Talent uses a Standard Azure SQL SKU.
 You can learn more about the backup story by reading [Learn about automatic SQL Database backups](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automated-backups).

--   Restoring an in-place Production environment backup is a Development Operations (DevOps) procedure that is something that should be considered expensive.
+-   Restoring an in-place production environment backup is a Development Operations (DevOps) procedure that is something that should be considered expensive.
 In fact, we have limits how far back we can restore since the code packages are being upgraded nearly every week, and we wouldn’t want to